brunobotelhobr/My-POC-Ransomware/README.md

 ```

 ## cc\service.py
-Is a simple FastAPI server that generates and returns a random encryption key for a given hostname.
+It is a simple FastAPI server that generates and returns a random encryption key for a given hostname.
 It has the following endpoints:

 `/`: Returns an HTML homepage.